A megachurch was one of France's first covid clusters. One year on, 600 members sang and mourned in an indoor service.

 'We had never seen something like this'

-The novel coronavirus was dominating headlines by mid-February, but France had only confirmed a handful of cases — none of them in Alsace.
+The novel coronavirus was dominating headlines by mid-February, but France had confirmed only a handful of cases — none of them in Alsace.
 French officials were not signaling any urgency to enforce social distancing or cancel events, and French President Emmanuel Macron was pushing ahead with his normal schedule.

 The same week Mulhouse’s Open Door church hosted its annual gathering, Macron visited a nearby police station.
-Days earlier, a home renovation and construction fair had drawn more than 20,000 visitors in the area.
+Days earlier, a home renovation and construction fair in the area had drawn more than 20,000 visitors.

 In Mulhouse, festivities at Open Door got underway as planned.

-“The church was full of people — about 2,000 every day — with moments of prayer where we were all side-by-side, holding hands,” recalled Christian Gagnieux, 65, who joined the crowd that week.
+“The church was full of people — about 2,000 every day — with moments of prayer where we were all side by side, holding hands,” recalled Christian Gagnieux, 65, who joined the crowd that week.
 “There was no protection.”

-One week after the gathering, about 600 out of 2,000 regulars were missing in church.
+One week after the gathering, about 600 of the 2,000 regulars were missing from church.
 “We had never seen something like this,” recalled Peterschmitt.

 In Gagnieux’s family, 25 people fell sick, including his wife, who developed serious symptoms.